CarlosLoriaSaenz/MiniSchemeProlog/README.md

 ````

 The `evaluate(+Sexp, +Scope, -Result)` predicate is the evaluator.
+A small spec describing the ASTs can be found in `doc/spec.txt`
 ## TO DO
 1. Soon, we will be adding a parser using DCG.
 2. Adding modularization